isaacfungg/obsidian/Mortgage Broker Course/Lesson 6 Questions.md

 ###### Click to reveal the correct answer

 **2. consideration is not required**: This is the correct answer.
 A contract under seal is binding even without consideration.
 The seal shows serious intent to be bound.
 The other options are incorrect: the postal rule applies regardless of a seal, legal intention is still required, and a seal doesn’t make a contract void.

+### Question 4

+> [!question]
+> Angela was talking to Moira in a cafe and offered to sell her two-year-old car to Moira for the very low price of $7,000.
+Moira said that she wasn't certain whether she wanted to buy the car and that she would think about it.
+Hector, who was eavesdropping on the women's conversation, spoke up to say "You've got a deal!
+I'll buy your car for that price".
+Angela replied that she did not want to sell the car to Hector.
+Hector insisted that they had a contract.
+Angela felt that she was obligated to sell the car to Moira, if she did decide she wanted to purchase it.
+>
+> Which of the following statements is TRUE?
+>
+> 1. Angela is not required to agree to sell her car to Hector for $7,000.
+>
+> 2. At this point Moira and Angela have made a contract for the sale of the car.
+>
+> 3. If Angela accepts Hector's offer she will be liable to Moira for damages for breach of contract.
+>
+> 4. Angela is not free to sell the car to anyone else unless she actually receives Moira's rejection of her offer.
+>

+###### Click to reveal the correct answer

+**1. Angela is not required to agree to sell her car to Hector for $7,000**: This is the correct answer.
+Angela made an offer to Moira, not Hector.
+Since Hector was not the intended offeree, he cannot accept the offer.
+No contract exists between Angela and Hector, or Angela and Moira.

+### Question 5

+> [!question]
+> On Monday, Peter mailed an offer to Beth to buy her horse for a price of $400.
+The offer was stated to be open for acceptance until 9:00 a.m. on Friday.
+It also stated, "Reply by telephone".
+Beth considered the offer, and decided to accept.
+However, she wanted all dealings to be in writing, so she wrote a letter of acceptance and mailed it on Thursday morning at 10:00 a.m.
+On Thursday afternoon, Peter found a better horse and telephoned Beth and told her that he was revoking his offer.
+Beth's letter of acceptance arrived at 8:00 a.m.
+Friday morning.
+One or more of the following statements may be true.
+>
+> A. Since Beth mailed her acceptance prior to Friday morning at 9:00 a.m., she has a valid contract with Peter.
+> B. Since Beth's letter of acceptance was received by 9:00 a.m. on Friday, she has a valid contract with Peter.
+> C. Since Peter revoked his offer prior to Beth communicating her acceptance there is no contract.
+> D. Since Peter's offer was sent by mail, he was not legally entitled to require Beth to reply by telephone.
+>
+> Which statement(s) is/are TRUE?
+>
+> 1. A and D only
+>
+> 2. B only
+>
+> 3. C only
+>
+> 4. None of the above
+>

+###### Click to reveal the correct answer

+**3. C only**: This is the correct answer.
+Because Peter required acceptance by telephone, Beth's mailed response was not valid acceptance.
+Peter revoked the offer before acceptance was properly communicated, so no contract was formed.
+The postal acceptance rule doesn’t apply when the offer specifies another method.